 Many patients notice the communication gap.

-For more information on EHRs, read my blog post: The Pros and Cons of Electronic Health Records.
+For more information on EHRs, read my blog post: 6 Dangers of Electronic Health Records.

 What can you do to overcome the communication gap among doctors?